I grew up in a suburb of Toronto called Willowdale, a leafy, friendly neighbourhood that was a lot like a small town.

 My first job after graduation was writing promotional blurbs for CTV Television and while there, I started to focus on writing stories for children.
 My first book project – about a young girl struggling to find acceptance as a goalie on her brother’s hockey team – was never published, but the encouragement I received from editors convinced me that I was on the right path.

 I had some successes in my early writing life: two novels (Wild Dog Summer and The Legacy) were published by Nelson Canada, an educational publisher, and I self-published a couple of novels (Abby and the Curling Chicks and The Toymaker’s Son).
 I also worked on book projects with an ESL publisher and had short stories published in magazines for kids.

-I’ve been writing for a very long time, but Skating Over Thin Ice is the first novel I’ve had published by a mainstream children’s publisher.
+I’ve been writing for a very long time, but Skating Over Thin Ice was the first novel I had published by a mainstream children’s publisher.
 (Thanks, Red Deer Press!)

 My second YA novel, Larkin on the Shore, was published by Red Deer Press and launched in January 2020 (yes, just before the pandemic shutdown…!)

 My third YA novel, The Legend, was released in November 2021, again by Red Deer Press.
 And I’ve just completed a YA novel for the Orca Soundings line-up, (tentatively titled Loud), which will be released in Winter 2023.
 Red Deer Press will also be publishing another YA novel, The Help Desk, in March 2023.